ChrisW-priv/PersonalVault/zettelkasten/Binary Search Tree (BST).md

 Printing the elements in an order

 - Preorder (NLR)
-When searching the tree, we allways compare the node first after descending to sub-trees
+When searching the tree, we always compare the node first after descending to sub-trees

 - Postorder (LRN)
-In a destructor, we allways want to destroy the tree "bottoms-up"
+In a destructor, we always want to destroy the tree "bottoms-up"

 ## Code
 The binary tree should be done for a specific application as it done for optimisation reasons.
 However a basic BST will be available here in the future: #TODO